omarabdelaziz10/store-backend/README.md

 ## Start the app
 - `npm run start` to start the app and get access via http://localhost:3000

+## Database Port
+- The Database will start on http://localhost:8000

 ## Test the app